Zoo Stock Species and the Red List

 Vulpes zerda

-Vulpes zerdaThey are the smallest of all dog species (Canidae), weighing only about 1 kg even as adults.
-Their distinctive large ears help them release heat so that they don't get too overheated in the hot desert.
-They also have hair on the soles of their feet, which helps them walk on the hot, soft sand.
-They live in groups of several individuals, digging burrows and resting in them during the hot daytime.
+The smallest of the dog family (Canidae), it weighs only about 1 kg even as an adult.
+Its distinctive large ears help to release heat to prevent its body temperature from rising too high in the hot desert.
+It also has fur on the soles of its feet, which helps it walk on hot, soft sand.
+It lives in groups of several individuals, digging burrows and resting in them during the hottest part of the day.

 | classification | Mammalia, Carnivora, Canidae |